ChristinaMarvel1/VBA_Challenge/README.md

 ## Analysis

 The purpose of this project was to create a program that took the ticker starting and ending prices of stocks for the years 2017 abd 2017.
 I created buttons to clear the worksheet and to run the stocks analysis.
 I, also created a message box to show the run-time of the program to show it's accuracy.
+The advantages of refactoring the code is increasing the speed of calculations (I have the original code listed in Module 6), but the challenges were getting the For-Loop's to correctly run and it was a long process of debugging.
+Eventually the code worked and I was able to analyze the data:

 Looking at the data for 2017